spytheman/button_farts/CODE_OF_CONDUCT.md

-Any person who attempts to add a code of conduct to this project, will be banned.
+Any person who attempts to modify this code of conduct, will be banned.